stanfordnlp/edu-convokit/README.md

 ### Analysis

-Analyzing your data with `edu-convokit` can help you understand the language used by your students and educators.
+Analyzing your data with `Edu-ConvoKit` can help you understand the language used by your students and educators.
 Analysis on education data can happen in many ways.
 - 🔍 It can happen qualitatively where you look at the data; for example, we annotated the data for student_reasoning and you might be interested in looking at the specific instances of student reasoning.
 - 📊 It can also happen quantitatively where you look at the data in aggregate; for example, you might be interested in the average amount of time the student and educator talk.